Replacing anxiety: Coffee substitutes and caffeine-free alternatives

 Two very strange mysteries employ the author’s beloved Kafka’s Metamorphosis as their blueprint.
 In Scheherezade, unrequited teenage love surreally transforms the seductive story teller into a lamprey eel.
 Murakami deserts his male character from the outside world for unworded reasons.
 “Like a blackboard wiped with a damp cloth, he was erased of worries, of unpleasant memories.”
 In his “house” the only comfort is an unnamed housewife, whom he calls Scheherezade.
 Her “breaking-an-entering” of stories shared upon each scheduled visit, kept him plugged to life.

-Samsa in Love awkwardly injects Prague-set Metamorphosis into the Japan-centric short story collection.
+Samsa in Love awkwardly injects the Prague-set Metamorphosis into the Japan-staged short story collection.
 Gregor Samsa’s limbo is aroused by a chance meeting with a hunchback locksmith.
 “There were so many things he did not know.
 Yet had he been a fish or a sunflower, and not a human being, he might never have experienced this emotion.”
-Crooked situation, but what is happening outside is worse.
+A crooked situation, but what is happening outside is much worse.
+Our inner life can be an escape from facing what is out there.

 Malibu hiking trails

-Becoming Men Without Women probably” imagines a teenage romance with a free-spirited “M”, the third woman he dated who’d killed herself.
-The pain associated with loss of a partner, the loneliness, and that “you loose that wonderful west wind … waiting for someone you don’t know somewhere between knowledge and ignorance” puzzle him.
+Becoming Men Without Women probably” imagines a teenage romance with a free-spirited “M”, the third woman he dated who had killed herself.
+The pain associated with loss of a partner, the loneliness, and that “you loose that wonderful west wind waiting for someone you don’t know somewhere between knowledge and ignorance” puzzle him.
 “Some crafty sailor must’ve invited her to run off with him.”

 The female essence in Men Without Women

 Murakami tapped on the essence, the likely reason why women vanish from men’s lives.
 I won’t spoil the book’s climax for you, but as a woman who ran off with many “sailors”, I applaud to his insight into the female psyche.
-The author reeks out wisdom through his metaphors.
-The stories contain important humanising lessons not just for Men Without Women but for all.
-To grasp existence with more ease, we need to be reminded of the perplexity of life by literature if not by friends.
+The author reeks out insight and wisdom through his metaphors.
+The stories contain important humanising lessons not just for Men Without Women but for all of us.
+To grasp existence with more ease, we need to be reminded of the perplexity of life by friends, partners as much as literature.

 Farm to table soba at Tamawarai Tokyo